SpliceNFT/splicenft/docs/artists.md

 Please send an email to us at [gm@getsplice.io](gm@getsplice.io) with all of that information seperated into three files, zipped together and attached.
 The three files should be:
 1. a textfile with pricing, cap and your wallet address
 2. a json file of metadata in the format above
-3. a .js file with your style code.
+3. a .js file with your style code

 ## The creators' playground